 So, whether it’s for your concerns about privacy or you are just taking a break from the usual uproar on WhatsApp, telegram might be able to redeem you.

-However, this is no intent to mean that WhatsApp lags, and both messaging apps have their ups and downs.
+However, this is not intended to mean that WhatsApp lags, and both messaging apps have their ups and downs.

-Both messaging platforms support similar features like stickers, picture-in-picture viewing (PiP), besides basic messaging features, but at the same time, are set apart by many other nice features.
+Both messaging platforms support similar features like stickers and picture-in-picture viewing (PiP), besides basic messaging features, but at the same time, are set apart by many other nice features.

 Let’s begin with the user base, shall we?